MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 If you want to deploy proofing tools in additional languages beyond the companion languages, you can deploy the full language pack for that additional language or you can deploy just the proofing tools for that additional language.
 Many administrators choose to deploy just the proofing tools to conserve bandwidth on the network and speed up installation on client computers.

-To install just the proofing tools, you can use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
+To install just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 When creating the configuration file, you use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.
 You can include proofing tools in the initial deployment of Office or you can add them later to an existing deployment.
 In either case, make sure that the additional proofing tools are the same version (32-bit or 64-bit) and channel as Office.

 > [!NOTE]
 > If you deploy languages from a local source (as shown in the example below), you must download the proofing tools to that source first.
 To do that, use the ODT with the configuration file, but run it in download mode.
 For more details on how to do that, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
 Whenever you use a local source, you can use the Office CDN as a backup source for language packs and proofing tools by including the "AllowCdnFallback" attribute in the configuration file, as shown in the example.